 Review all of the instructions before you begin work.
+If you aren't sure that you can safely and properly do this work yourself, call your Lowe's® store to arrange for Professional Installation (you may also call a qualified person of your choice, such as a licensed plumber, to have the work done).
 Improper installation can damage the water heater, your home and other property, and can present risks of serious injury or death.

-This water heater is design-certified by CSA International as a Category I, non-direct vented water heater which takes its combustion air through openings in an enclosure.
-(See Enclosure Installation Requirements.)
+2 This water heater is designcertified by CSA International as a Category I, non-direct vented water heater which takes its combustion air either from the installation area or from air ducted to the unit from the outside.
 This water heater must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition.
 This is available from the following: